dotnet/msbuild/documentation/specs/project-cache.md

 # Potential work of dubious value
 - Allow multiple plugin instances and query them based on some priority, similar to sdk resolvers.
-- Enable plugins to work with the just in time top down msbuild traversal that msbuild natively does when it's not using `/graph`.
+- Enable plugins to work with the just-in-time top down msbuild traversal that msbuild natively does when it's not using `/graph`.
 - Extend the project cache API to allow skipping individual targets or tasks instead of entire projects.
 This would allow for smaller specialized plugins, like plugins that only know to distribute, cache, and skip CSC.exe calls.